-Our financial results for the first quarter of fiscal 2019 are presented in accordance with the new revenue standard that was adopted under the modified retrospective method at the beginning of fiscal 2019.
-Prior period results have not been restated which limits the comparability of our results of operations for the first quarter of fiscal 2019 when compared to the year-ago period.
-Refer to the Note 1 of our notes to condensed consolidated financial statements for further details about our recent adoption.
+Our financial results for the second quarter of fiscal 2019 are presented in accordance with the new revenue standard that was adopted under the modified retrospective method at the beginning of fiscal 2019.
+Prior period results have not been restated which limits the comparability of our results of operations for the second quarter of fiscal 2019 when compared to the year-ago period.
+See Note 1 of our notes to condensed consolidated financial statements for further details about our recent adoption.